-A survey of the fundamental topics relating to the design and development of contemporary software systems.
+A survey of the fundamental topics relating to the design and development of contemporary software applications.
+Topics include essential algorithms, modeling and complexity, knowledge representation, data structures, search strategies, automated reasoning, and artificial intelligence and database systems.
+This course is required for advanced study in computer science.
+PREQ: Computer Science 120 with a grade of C or better or instructor permission.
+(Each spring) A survey of the fundamental topics relating to the design and development of contemporary software systems.
 Topics include essential algorithms, computational modeling and complexity, knowledge representation and data structures, search strategies, automated reasoning, and theoretical computational models.
 This course is required for advanced study in computer science.
+PREQ:

-PREQ: Computer Science 120 or Computer Science 121 with a grade of C or better or instructor permission.
+Computer Science 120 or Computer Science 121 with a grade of C or better or instructor permission.
 (Each spring)